-PRODUCT LEAK TYPE VAPORS HAZARDOUS LIQUIDS [PREDOMINANTLY CRUDE OIL, BUT MAY ALSO INCLUDE DIESEL FUEL, JET FUEL, GASOLINE, AND OTHER REFINED PRODUCTS] Liquid Initially heavier than air and spread along ground and collect in low or confined areas.
+PRODUCT LEAK TYPE VAPORS HAZARDOUS LIQUIDS CRUDE OIL Liquid Initially maybe heavier than air and spread along ground and collect in low or confined areas.
+It also has a higher potential to contain hydrogen sulfide.
 Vapors may travel to source of ignition and flash back.
-Explosion hazards indoors, outdoors or in sewers.

-HAZARDS

-Inhalation or contact with material may irritate or burn skin and eyes.
+Explosion hazards exist for potential indoors, outdoors or in sewers.
+HEALTH HAZARDS Inhalation or contact with material may irritate or burn skin and eyes.
 Fire may produce irritating, corrosive and/or toxic gases.
-Vapors may cause dizziness or suffocation.
+Vapors may cause dizziness, unconsciousness and death.
 Runoff from fire control or dilution water may cause pollution.